What is involved in running a smallholding?

 - Keep good records; as well as the legal records, keep a note of what you have done.
 What worked and what didn’t, how any eggs did you get from how many hens.
 It can help you plan ahead

 - Keep learning; there’s always more to learn whether it’s how better to care for your animals or how to keep your vegetables safe from pests.
-Learn rom your mistakes – you will make them.
+Learn from your mistakes – you will make them.

 - Bear your goals in mind and change them as your experience grows.
 It’s very easy to plan to do too much too quickly and find yourself run ragged

-- Be careful with your money; smallholding life can be very expensive and it can also be difficult to earn much money.
+- Be careful with your money; smallholding life can be expensive and it can also be difficult to earn much money.
 There always bills such as council tax, home insurance, car tax and insurance to pay.

 - Plan your work/life balance; most smallholders need to take on jobs to help pay the way, don;t try to do too much if you are working full time